Jump to content

 Climate adaptation concept

 The consequences of climate change are being felt more and more clearly.
 Droughts, hot summers and heavy rainfall are on the increase.
 Climate change has also arrived in Wiesbaden.
 The city is one of the driest and warmest regions in Germany.
-Summers are characterized by long, dry heat waves.
+Summers are characterized by long heat waves.

 People talking to each other in small groups

-Climate change poses major challenges for cities and municipalities due to heatwaves, heavy rainfall and dry spells.
+Climate change therefore poses major challenges for cities and municipalities.
 How can the consequences of climate change be mitigated?
-And how can resilience to its effects be strengthened?
-The integrated climate adaptation concept, which is currently being developed by the Environment Agency in a broad process, provides answers to these questions and shows possible adaptation measures for the state capital.
+And how can resilience to its impacts be strengthened?
+The integrated climate adaptation strategy, which is currently being developed under the leadership of the Environmental Agency in collaboration with city departments and other experts, provides answers and outlines potential adaptation measures for the state capital.

-The information evening and the creation of the climate adaptation concept for the state capital of Wiesbaden are funded by the Federal Ministry for the Environment, Climate Protection, Nature Conservation and Nuclear Safety (BMUKN).
+The information evening and the development of the climate adaptation concept for the state capital of Wiesbaden are funded by the Federal Ministry for the Environment, Climate Action, Nature Conservation, and Nuclear Safety (BMUKN).

 Logo Federal Ministry for the Environment, Climate Protection, Nature Conservation and Nuclear Safety